 Veal pairs well with almost everything.
 And Mexican flavors aren’t the exception.
 To make a Mexican-style veal hamburger recipe, we made a classic “rajas con crema” using roasted poblanos, sliced onions, and shredded cheese.

 The bread bun we chose is a buttery brioche with toasted sesame seeds.
 For the best burger experience, toast and warm the bread before using it.

 We used sliced pepper jack cheese.
 We recommend adding one slice per veal pattie but don’t add it until the second flip and when the veal burger has cooked for about 6-8 minutes.
 Cover with a dome and let the cheese melt for a minute or two.

 Serve the juicy veal burgers inside warm brioche buns and garnish each burger with one of two tablespoons of creamy roasted poblano mix.
 Grab the recipe poblano rajas recipe here.

 Using the melted pepper Jack cheese and the creamy roasted poblano mix as the topper makes the juicy veal burgers dribble down your chin at first bite.
 That is the indication you are tasting one of the best burgers ever.

 Serve the veal burgers with buttery sweet corn and your favorite drink.
 Micheladas and aguas frescas go nicely with this menu.

 Other Mexican-style veal burger variations.

 For those Mexican food lovers, many other variations go well with a veal burger.
-Below are some other ideas on how to craft the best Mexican veal gourmet burger.
+Below are other ideas on crafting the best Mexican veal gourmet burger.